Multilevel Picard approximations for McKean-Vlasov stochastic differential equations with nonconstant diffusion: Numerical experiments

 \section{Numerical experiments}

 In this section, we provide two numerical examples\footnote{The numerical experiments have been implemented in \texttt{Python} and executed on a HPC cluster of D-MATH, ETH Zurich.
-The code is available under the following link: \url{https://github.com/psc25/McKeanVlasovMLP}.} to illustrate how the solution of the McKean-Vlasov SDE \eqref{EqMcKV} can be approximated by the multilevel Picard (MLP) scheme \eqref{a05c}, see also Algorithm~\ref{AlgMLP}.
+The code is available under the following link: \url{https://github.com/psc25/McKeanVlasovMLP}.} to illustrate how the solution of the McKean-Vlasov SDE \eqref{EqMcKV} can be approximated by the multilevel Picard (MLP) scheme \eqref{a05c}.
+First, let us summarize the MLP scheme~\eqref{a05c} as pseudocode in Algorithm~\ref{AlgMLP}.